-From phase 1 to phase 3, we have seen a gradual transition from strict social and physical distancing to wide spread mask wearing in a period of 3-6 months contigent on whether there will be a second peak.
+From phase 1 to phase 3, we have seen a gradual transition from strict social and physical distancing to widespread mask-wearing in a period of 3-6 months contingent on whether there will be a second peak.

 Because you read this: Health insurance premiums to increase up to 40% in 2021 - 4 things to know